ePlanSys/eplansys/eplansys_docs/concepts/architecture.rst

 same distinction announcing draws above.
 A region bound to a sensing action reports through ``apply_action``: the observation belongs to an action the planner branched on, the state has its event model, and the update is the one the plan accounted for.
-A region without a binding is announced instead — information that arrived outside the plan, an operator or two robots reconciling their maps, which is exactly what a public announcement is for.
+A region without a binding is announced instead, as information that arrived outside the plan: an operator or two robots reconciling their maps, which is exactly what a public announcement is for.

 It reports on change rather than on every grid.
 A map arrives several times a